pwdelbloomboard/devopstools/commandline-examples/rsync_copy.md

 That command above directly copies rsync.md, to a new file called rsync_copy.md.

 Running this command again simply overwrites the rsync_copy.md file with a newly updated file.

-Note that this is designed to be used over ssh, so you can compress or change the remote shell as mentioned in the option flags.